Table Of Contents

 Bitcoin Futures ETFs

-Bitwise Bitcoin Strategy Optimum Roll ETF: Launched in 2023, this fund aims for capital growth by managing its exposure to bitcoin futures contracts.
-These are standardized, cash-settled futures contracts that are traded on commodity exchanges registered with the CFTC, with bitcoin serving as the underlying asset.
+Bitwise Bitcoin Strategy Optimum Roll ETF: Launched in 2023, this fund aims for capital growth by managing its exposure to Bitcoin futures contracts.
+These are standardized, cash-settled futures contracts that are traded on commodity exchanges registered with the CFTC, with Bitcoin serving as the underlying asset.
 Additionally, the Fund invests in short-term debt securities.

 ProShares Bitcoin Strategy ETF: This actively managed investment aims to deliver results, prior to fees and expenses, that mirror the performance of Bitcoin.
 To meet its investment goal, the fund adviser primarily utilizes managed exposure to bitcoin futures contracts.
 The inception date of this fund was in 2021.